Alcithoe

 Alcithoe is a genus of large sea snails, marine gastropod molluscs in the subfamily Cymbiinae of the family Volutidae, the volutes.

 Description

 Alcithoe are large, benthic neogastropod marine snails.
 Species are predators, and all taxa undergo direct development.

 The shell is ovately fusiform.
 The spire is produced.
 The apex is papillary.
 The aperture is ovate and wide.
 The inner lip shows a spreading callus.
 The outer lip is dilated and subreflexed.

 Distribution

+Trawled at 20-30 fathoms.
 Alcithoe species are found in seas surrounding New Zealand.
 There is a rich fossil record for the genus.

 Species

 Species within the genus Alcithoe include: